threader/PC-Tuning/docs/building.md

     KB4534314 - Easy Anti-Cheat Support
     ```

-- Windows 8 recommended updates:
+- Windows 8+ recommended updates:

     - Download the latest, non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
 The update page should also specify if the update is non-security or a security update, if it does not, then download the latest update.
-Use the official [Windows 8 update history page](https://support.microsoft.com/en-us/topic/july-21-2016-kb3172614-dcf9bea5-47b0-b574-2929-4f9e130f5192)
+Use the official update history page ([Windows 8](https://support.microsoft.com/en-us/topic/july-21-2016-kb3172614-dcf9bea5-47b0-b574-2929-4f9e130f5192), [Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b))

-- Windows 10+ recommended updates:

-    - Download the latest, non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
-The update page should also specify if the update is non-security or a security update, if it does not, then download the latest update.
-Use the official [Windows 10 update history page](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b)

 - Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
 Place the updates somewhere easily accessible such as ``C:\updates``